brightcove/brightcove-player-sdk-ios/README.md

 	@property (nonatomic) BCOVPUIPlayerView *playerView;

 Create the BCOVPUIBasicControlView, and then the BCOVPUIPlayerView.
 This is where we associate the Playback Controller (and thus all the videos it plays) with the controls.

+You'll need to setup the layout for the player view, you can do this with Auto Layout or the older Springs & Struts method.

+**Springs & Struts:**

 Set the player view to match the video container from your layout (`videoView`) when it resizes.

     // Create and configure Control View.